 Wind Settings in Visual Settings dialog

 It’s also worth noting that some assets animate by default, such as vegetation, but only when moving around and for approximately another 2 seconds after coming to rest.
 You can allow the assets to animate all the time by disabling Restmode.
-This option can be found via the CAD toolbar by clicking its associated button which will open Enscape’s General Settings dialog, where the option is found under Performance.
+This option can be found via the CAD toolbar by clicking its associated button which will open Enscape’s General Settings dialog, where the option is found under Rendering.

 Rest Mode disabled, assets will always animate